-I am of settler (French, German, Welsh, Swedish) and distant indigenous (Wabanaki) descent and my relationship with my ancestors influences my work.
+My relationship with the land influences my work.
 The plants and the more-than-human beings are my greatest teachers.
 I learn by being and by listening.
 I work in a decolonizing, decentralizing, community building and nourishing framework.

 I aim to nourish the earth and our local communities, become a good ancestor, and be a good ally to the plant people.
 I am motivated by curiosity and joy and feel most like a pollinator in the garden, seeking beauty, making connections, and providing nourishment.

 Hi, my name is Cici Cyr.
-I live on unceded land of the Cowasuck Band of the Pennacook-Abenaki, who have lived here since time immemorial and are part of the Wabanaki Confederacy.
+I live on the unceded ancestral homelands of the Abenaki, who are part of the Wabanaki Confederacy.
 This land is otherwise known as Holderness, New Hampshire.
 Grounding myself on the land and connecting to and respecting the people who know this land intimately is foundational to my work.

 I weave relationships between our human communities and the Earth, helping deepen our connection to the innate abundance of self and nature.
 I listen to the desires of my clients and community and also let the land speak for itself, allowing for the synergy of their needs guide my work.